will-jj/will-jj.github.io/_posts/2017-05-20-Hello-World.md

 ---
 layout: post
-title: The page is alive!
+title: The page is functional
 ---

-Next I can update my site!
+Expect posts in the future...

 [//]: # (![_config.yml]({{ site.baseurl }}/images/config.png))